batcholi/Archean_wiki/src/components/joints/LinearTrack.md

 In this interface, there are two additional configurations possible:
 - `Max Speed` which determines the maximum speed in meters per second.
 - `Acceleration` which determines the rate at which the linear track will accelerate to reach its Max Speed.

+## Tracks
+The tracks for the Linear Track component are automatically created and updated aloong its axis.
+They are created on top of normal blocks of any type.
+To end the track the line has to be broken.
+For exanple with another block on top or by leaving a whole along the track.

 ## Servo Mode
 In servo mode, the device rotates to a precise position determined by the data received through its data port.
 It accepts all values and will react accordingly in the range between min and max.
 So if a number greater or smaller is recived it will move into the according min/max position.